This subject contains a 18 days Compulsory Workplace Learning component.

 Students are required to be working in a medical ultrasound department as a trainee sonographer as a condition of enrolment in the medical ultrasound courses.
 Students may work in public or private practice and are employees of the clinical institution on a paid or supernumerary basis.

-As students perform a range of ultrasound examinations in the workplace they are able to collect data from selected examinations to write up for assignment submissions (portfolio and workplace discussions).
+As students perform a range of ultrasound examinations in the workplace they are able to collect data from selected examinations to write up for assignment submissions (case studies and case reports).
 In addition, they undertake a process of critical reflection upon their practice and are encouraged to work closely with supervisors and colleagues to inform and improve their professional practice.